NYS General Election – November 5th – Make Your Plan

 Consistent with DFS’s cybersecurity regulation, this guidance takes a risk-based approach to assist the financial services sector to better understand, assess, and mitigate their AI-specific cybersecurity risks, including social engineering, enhanced cyber-attacks, theft of nonpublic information, and increased vulnerabilities due to supply chain dependencies.
 The cybersecurity measures outlined in the guidance and required by the cybersecurity regulation provide multiple layers of security controls with overlapping protections.
 This ensures that if one control fails, other controls are in place to prevent or mitigate the impact of a cybersecurity attack.

-Additional cybersecurity resources can be found on the Department’s Cybersecurity Resource Center.
+Additional cybersecurity resources can be found in the Department’s Cybersecurity Resource Center.

 In the News-New York City